pbuckner/x-plane_plugins/XPython/docs/source/development/opengl.rst

 Programming OpenGL
 ------------------

-I'm not an OpenGL expert, so you're on your own.
+If you're an OpenGL expert, have at it.
 The key is you will draw within a window's DrawCallback (the "window" may be transparent and does not require decorations).
 Then, each call you'll::

   import OpenGL.GL as GL